SpiceJet unveils special livery to celebrate 100 crore COVID-19 vaccine | Business

 The livery bearing an image of Prime Minister Narendra Modi and healthcare workers adorned three Boeing 737 aircraft of SpiceJet.

-SpiceJet Chairman and Managing Director Ajay Singh -- who was also present on the occasion -- said the reaching of a 100-crore-dose milestone in mere 279 days was a testament to the efforts of health workers and the cooperation of citizens.
+Health Minister Mansukh Mandaviya, who was present on the occasion, told reporters that the entire country is feeling proud today because the inoculation of 100 crore vaccine doses is "the country's achievement".
+"I am sure that the coronavirus will lose and the country will win" he said after congratulating all the health workers on this achievement.
+SpiceJet Chairman and Managing Director Ajay Singh -- also present on the occasion -- said the reaching of 100-crore-dose milestone in mere 279 days was testament to the efforts of health workers and the cooperation of citizens.

 "The exceptional contribution of our frontline workers and corona warriors including those from SpiceJet and SpiceHealth deserves special mention and should be applauded," he said. ''Our aircraft livery is a small tribute to the success of India's vaccination mission and a celebration of its never-say-die spirit," he added.